Trump's comeback fuels nuclear debate in South Korea – DW – 11/14/2024

 Trump's cabinet picks

-Trump has named Pete Hesgeth as his defense secretary and Marco Rubio as secretary of state.
+Trump has named Pete Hegseth as his defense secretary and Marco Rubio as secretary of state.
 Both men are seen as hawks when it comes to America's rivals in Asia.

 Richey said the issue of South Korea potentially developing and deploying nuclear weapons will rest with Trump.
-"I think the alliance will experience significant friction because of the overall outlook under Trump, which included security burden sharing, trade and other factors, which could lead to negligence or even active toxicity towards Washington's allies."
+"I think the alliance will experience significant friction because of the overall outlook under Trump, which included security burden sharing, trade and other factors, which could lead to negligence or even active toxicity towards Washington's allies," he said.

 Edited by: Srinivas Mazumdaru